-- ▶ Functional human resources management systems are essential to sustain integrity in a police organisation. - ▶ The police job must be attractive for citizens with integrity traits who want to join the police service. - ▶ Recruitment procedures must be consistent with the integrity requirements of a police job. - Attitudes aligned with integrity must be at the top of the list of recruitment criteria. - ► Training plays a crucial role in shaping the integrity competences and organisation's culture in all police officials, especially during the initial phase of the career. - ► Training on integrity topics should be provided to all police officials, at all ranks, during all stages of employment in the police organisation. - ▶ A career system that supports integrity must be competency-based, well-defined, transparent and fair. - Political and operational decision making must be regulated in support of a fully functional democratic police service that functions with integrity. - The accountability principle which includes external oversight and internal control mechanisms is an integral part of an HRM integrity strategy. - ▶ Internal control includes both prevention and reaction to integrity violations mechanisms. - ▶ Performance appraisal/assessment systems must be set in support of the promotion and deployments in the organisation and also be used to correct performance issues that might arise during a police official career. - ▶ Working conditions, such as salary, equipment and facilities must be adequate to motivate police officials to perform jobs within the integrity parameters. - Support mechanisms to police officers that face integrity challenges must include psychological, legal and financial support.
+- Functional human resources management systems are essential to sustain integrity in a police organisation. - ▶ The police job must be attractive for citizens with integrity traits who want to join the police service. - Recruitment procedures must be consistent with the integrity requirements of a police job. - Attitudes aligned with integrity must be at the top of the list of recruitment criteria. - Training plays a crucial role in shaping the integrity competences and organisation's culture in all police officials, especially during the initial phase of the career. - Training on integrity topics should be provided to all police officials, at all ranks, during all stages of employment in the police organisation. - ▶ A career system that supports integrity must be competency-based, well-defined, transparent and fair. - Political and operational decision making must be regulated in support of a fully functional democratic police service that functions with integrity. - The accountability principle which includes external oversight and internal control mechanisms is an integral part of an HRM integrity strategy. - Internal control includes both prevention and reaction to integrity violations mechanisms. - Performance appraisal/assessment systems must be set in support of the promotion and deployments in the organisation and also be used to correct performance issues that might arise during a police official career. - Working conditions, such as salary, equipment and facilities must be adequate to motivate police officials to perform jobs within the integrity parameters. - Support mechanisms to police officers that face integrity challenges must include psychological, legal and financial support. - Mechanisms for police officials to report integrity breaches of peers and superiors are essential in police organisations and must be encouraged. - Leadership is key principle that must be sought and nurtured at organisational level and embraced by all police officials.